 The use of 'cookies' on websites

 A 'cookie' is a piece of data stored by a website within a browser, and then subsequently sent back to the same website by the browser.
 Typically, a cookie remembers a user’s preferences or settings when they revisit the website.
-More recently, businesses have introduced 'tracking cookies' as a way to compile long-term records of individual’s browsing histories so that products and offers can be targeted to specific customers or so a picture can be developed of a customer’s buying patterns.
+More recently, businesses have introduced 'tracking cookies' as a way to compile long-term records of an individual’s browsing history so that products and offers can be targeted to specific customers or so a picture can be developed of a customer’s buying patterns.

 - customers are provided with clear and comprehensive information about the purposes of the storage of, or access to, that information, and;